sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/06-networks-assessment.md

 ### Machine learning-based threat protection and filtering with context-based signals
 #### Leverage Azure Web Application Firewall (WAF) for Comprehensive Protection

-**Has the organization implemented cloud-native filtering and protection for known threats by activating Azure Web Application Firewall (WAF) for endpoints with HTTP/S traffic, using the default or OWASP top 10 protection rulesets, enabling bot protection rules, and adding custom rules to guard against specific business-related threats?**
+**Has the organization implemented cloud-native filtering and protection for known threats by activating Azure Web Application Firewall (WAF) for endpoints with HTTP/S traffic, using the default or OWASP top 10 protection rulesets, enabling bot protection rules, and adding custom rules to guard against specific business-related threats?** (Score Legacy)

 - **Legacy:** The organization has not implemented Azure WAF or similar web application protection measures.
 This absence of a web application firewall results in increased exposure to common web vulnerabilities and threats, potentially compromising the security of HTTP/S endpoints.
     - Indicators: